TechupBusiness/simple-docker-multi-project/README.md

 ### I can't scroll trough the output of ./compose.sh MYPROJECT logs
 You can use less.
 Simply run `./compose.sh MYPROJECT logs MYSERVICE | less -R`.

+### My certificates are self-signed
+Please go to the reverse-proxy logs and check what is written in there: `cd system/reverse-proxy && sudo docker-compose logs | less -R`.